Updated:

 21 Most Common Types of Foot Problems

 Foot and ankle surgeons can treat everything from ingrown toenails to plantar fasciitis to stress fractures.
-Let's delve into some of the most common foot problems.
+Let's delve into some of the most common foot and ankle conditions that affect older adults.

 #1 Fat Pad Atrophy